d3/d3-scale/README.md

 <a name="band_round" href="#band_round">#</a> <i>band</i>.<b>round</b>([<i>round</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scaleband)

 If *round* is specified, enables or disables rounding accordingly.
-If rounding is enabled, the start and stop of each band will be integers.
+If rounding is enabled, the start and stop of each band will be multiples of the rounding precision.
 Rounding is sometimes useful for avoiding antialiasing artifacts, though also consider the [shape-rendering](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/shape-rendering) “crispEdges” styles.
 Note that if the width of the domain is not a multiple of the cardinality of the range, there may be leftover unused space, even without padding!
 Use [*band*.align](#band_align) to specify how the leftover space is distributed.

+To avoid collapsing the scale, rounding is not applied when the range is smaller than the length of the domain times the rounding precision.

+<a name="band_roundingPrecision" href="#band_roundingPrecision">#</a> <i>band</i>.<b>roundingPrecision</b>([<i>precision</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js)<!-- , [Examples](https://observablehq.com/@d3/d3-scaleband) -->

+Sets or reads the rounding precision.
+A precision of 0.5 is convenient to avoid aliasing artifacts on screens with a pixel density of 2.

 <a name="band_paddingInner" href="#band_paddingInner">#</a> <i>band</i>.<b>paddingInner</b>([<i>padding</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scaleband)